5.23.2017

 This is one of those things great for the kids to make as well.
 I'll let my kids make the next batch for sure.
 My kids enjoy cooking but lately they are too busy with school and after school activities to get in the kitchen with me.
 I'm so looking forward to cooking more together and teach them new things to make during the summer break.

-A cup of Marcona or any almonds (salted or unsalted)
+1/2 cup of Marcona or any almonds chopped

 cayenne pepper (optional)